machinegun221b/identify-your-pet/README.md

   - lower batch size (GPU constraints)

 and finetuning with  <br>
-`learn.fit`
+`learn.fit_one_cycle()`

 # Results
 Model made reasonable predictions in the initial run.
-Was not naively obvious.  <br>
+Was not naively obvious.

-Confusion matrix shows heavily skewed distribution - meaning specific categories were mistaken and rarely confuses other categories.
+Confusion matrix shows errors are concentrated between specific breed pairs.  <br>
+Rarely confuses other categories.

 ### ResNet34 v ResNet50
 ResNet50 performs better with it being a deeper network with more parameters available to it.